matason/symfony-certification/certification.md

 Custom versioning strategy classes must implement the VersionStrategyInterface - `vendor/symfony/asset/VersionStrategy/VersionStrategyInterface.php`

+**Benefits of using the asset component**
+* Keeps verbose includes out of templates
+* Facilitates cache control of assets
+* Facilitates an easy move of assets (should you wish to do so)
+* Facilitates use of CDN's: without asset, it's hard to randomise the CDN targets

 #### [BrowserKit component](https://symfony.com/doc/5.0/components/browser_kit.html)
 > The BrowserKit component simulates the behavior of a web browser, allowing you to make requests, click on links and submit forms programmatically.